Andrew-S-Rosen/mof-adsorbate-initializer/docs/monatomics.rst

 Monatomics
 ===========

 In this example, we'll work through how to add a single atom adsorbate to open metal site in MOFs.
-The CIF file for the MOF we'll use in this example can be found :download:`here <_static/Cu-BTC.cif>`.
+The CIF for the MOF we'll use in this example can be found :download:`here <_static/Cu-BTC.cif>`.
 This MOF is known as Cu-BTC and has the structure shown below:

 |Cu-BTC|